-Due to the current Covid-19 situation, the FWF will not be holding any face-to-face events until the end of 2020.
+Due to the current Covid-19 situation, the FWF will not be holding any face-to-face events until further notice.
 You can find an overview of our virtual alternative offer online in the FWF calendar.

 Description and target groups